 |Summer||May, June, July, August||May, June||June, July|

 Graduate assistants are actively appointed for the entirety of every calendar month covered by the assistantship agreement, and the per-semester stipend is paid in equal monthly installments.
 Graduate assistantship support may be provided for up to a maximum of two years for master's students and, additionally, up to five years of assistantship may be provided for doctoral students.
 To receive continued support, assistants must meet requirements for satisfactory progress per 5120.5 below.

 Continued support of a graduate assistant beyond the normal period requires special approval by the Dean of the College of Graduate Programs and Honors Studies.

 There are minimum stipend amounts for an academic year (eight-month) appointment for graduate assistants (current rates are listed at https://www.wright.edu/graduate-school/ga-agreement-procedures).
 Higher stipend levels paid from internal WSU funds may be granted with the approval of the appropriate college/school dean and the College of Graduate Programs and Honors Studies.
-Higher stipend levels paid from funds originating from external grants and contracts may be granted as indicated in a budget aproved by the external sponsor.
+Higher stipend levels paid from funds originating from external grants and contracts may be granted as indicated in a budget approved by the external sponsor.
 Funds for all stipends will be contained within the sponsoring college/school budget or an externally funded WSU account.